jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 Loops in R also work the same way as in Python, with just a few adjustments.
 First, recall that index positions in R start at 1.
 Second, ```while()``` and ```for()``` are functions rather than reserved operators, meaning they must take arguments in parentheses.
 Third, just like ```else```, the ```in``` operator *is* reserved and takes no arguments in parentheses.
 Fourth, the conditional execution must appear between curly brackets.
 Finally, indentation is meaningless, but each new operation must appear on a new line.

 - `while()`: when we have no idea how many times loop needs to be executed.
 - `for()`: when we know how many times loop needs to be executed.
-This is likely to be the loop you are going to use most frequently.
+This is likely to be the loop you will use most frequently.

 ```r